joab40/Alpha/README.md

 ## How it works
 The main core of the project is avoid subscribe to information that you do not need .
 But to get the information when you want it.
-Advantages or disadvantages alpha is highly dependent on web services .
+And by words or phrases describe a specific or unique call instead of being dependent on a single word or command to make that call.
+For example, say, "honey can you please turn off the kitchen light"  Or next time.
+"Can someone turn the light in the kitchen for God's sake" Advantages or disadvantages alpha is highly dependent on web services .
 Which may result in reduced privacy and security in a smart home solution.

 ## Installation
 Unfortunately there is no boundle installation scripts available.
 (WORKING ON IT)